MetaMask/metamask-docs/wallet/how-to/use-non-evm-networks/starknet/connect-to-starknet.md

 ### 3. Start the dapp

-Start the dapp, which allow users to click **Connect Wallet** and interact with the Starknet network using MetaMask:
+Start the dapp, which allows users to select **Connect Wallet** and interact with the Starknet network using MetaMask:

 <Tabs>
   <TabItem value="yarn" label="Yarn" default>